bebump/broitness/README.md

 the `install` directory of the repository.

-If you also have InnoSetup on your computer you can run the `.iss` installer generator script after the build is finished, which will wrap up the executable to an installer that can automatically launch the program after Windows startup.
+If you also have InnoSetup on your computer you can run the `.iss` installer generator script from the `install` directory after the build is finished, which will wrap up the executable to an installer that can automatically launch the program after Windows startup.